Üsküdar University: High Human Values Awards

-Hospitals

-Üsküdar University operates three hospitals: NP Feneryolu Medical Center, NP Etiler Medical Center, and NPİSTANBUL Brain Hospital (Strategic Solution Partner).

 Campuses

 Üsküdar University has five campuses located in the Üsküdar and Ümraniye districts.
 The Main Campus and South Campus are located in Altunizade.
 The Çarşı Campus is in the center of Üsküdar; the Faculty of Medicine NP Campus, NP Health Campus, and Üsküdar Dental Hospital are located in Ümraniye.
 The Faculty of Engineering and Natural Sciences is located at the Main Campus; the Faculty of Human and Social Sciences and the Faculty of Communication are at the South Campus.
 The Faculty of Medicine is located at the NP Medicine Campus.
 The Faculty of Dentistry is at the NP Health Campus.
 The Health Services Vocational School and various departments of the Faculty of Health Sciences are located at the Çarşı Campus and NP Health Campus.

-The Nakkaştepe Female Student Dormitory is located within walking distance of the Main Campus of Üsküdar University.